Indian flag

 Overview

-Buffer is a social media management platform that helps marketing and sales teams plan, publish, and analyze their content on LinkedIn, X/Twitter, Facebook, Instagram, and other channels.
-For social selling, Buffer primarily serves as a content launchpad: it keeps profiles active, fuels social proof, and allows sales teams to always have something relevant to share.
+Buffer is a social media management platform that helps marketing and sales teams plan, publish, and analyse their content on LinkedIn, X/Twitter, Facebook, Instagram, and other channels.
+For social selling, Buffer mainly serves as a content launchpad: it keeps profiles active, builds social proof, and ensures sales teams always have something relevant to share.

-Teams can prepare LinkedIn posts in batches, schedule them at the best times, and then track performance in a simple dashboard.
-Combined with a CRM like Folk CRM and a more specialized tool like MagicPost for post generation, Buffer becomes a distribution hub for all social selling content.
+Teams can prepare LinkedIn posts in batches, schedule them for the best times, then track performance in a simple dashboard.
+Combined with a CRM like folk CRM and a more specialised tool like MagicPost for post generation, Buffer becomes a distribution hub for all social selling content.

 Pros

-Multi-network support, ideal for teams that do not only focus on LinkedIn but also engage in nurturing via Instagram or X/Twitter.
+• Multi-network support, ideal for teams that do more than just LinkedIn and also use Instagram or X/Twitter for nurturing.

-Very easy scheduling and queuing, helping sales to maintain a regular posting rhythm without having to think about it every day.
+• Very simple scheduling and queueing, which helps sales teams maintain a regular posting rhythm without having to think about it every day.

-Clear dashboards to track engagement, reach, and clicks without falling into a complex system.
+• Clear dashboards to track engagement, reach, and clicks, without becoming overly complicated.

-Integrations with other tools (e.g., Canva, certain CRM suites, or helpdesk) to limit copying and pasting.
+• Integrations with other tools (for example Canva, certain CRM suites or helpdesk tools) to reduce copy-pasting.

 Cons

-Less specialized on LinkedIn than MagicPost or Taplio: no advanced features for viral hooks, specific LinkedIn ideation, or fine management of creators.
+• Less specialised for LinkedIn than MagicPost or Taplio: no advanced features for viral hooks, LinkedIn-specific ideation, or fine-grained creator management.

 Pricing